IV Immunuglobulin

 Intravenous immunoglobulin (IVIg) is a mixture of blood proteins called antibodies that are made by the immune system to fight infections.
 Immunoglobulins are extracted from healthy donated blood and are used to treat a number of medical conditions.
 IVIg is given to patients as an intravenous infusion.

 In some medical conditions the body’s immune system becomes overactive and starts attacking a person’s own body tissues, such as nerves, muscle or skin.
-IVIg is given to patients with these inflammatory conditions to reduce and alter the immune systems response.
+IVIg is given to patients with these inflammatory conditions to reduce and alter the immune system’s response to improve the condition.

 IVIg has been shown to be beneficial in many medical conditions including certain inflammatory disorders and to treat patients who do not have sufficient antibodies.